Accounts Receivable Supervisor Salary

 Popular Skills for Accounts Receivable Supervisor

-Accounts Receivable Supervisors report using a pretty varied skill set on the job.
-Most notably, skills in bill collections, Accounts Receivable, Customer Service, and Microsoft Excel are correlated to pay that is above average.
+Accounts Receivable Supervisors seem to require a number of specific skills.
+Most notably, skills in Financial Analysis, Accounts Receivable, bill collections, and Microsoft Excel are correlated to pay that is above average.
 Those listing Quickbooks as a skill should be prepared for drastically lower pay.
 Microsoft Word and Financial Reporting also typically command lower compensation.
-Those proficient in Accounts Receivable are, more often than not, also skilled in Collections.
+Most people familiar with Accounts Receivable also know Collections.

 Pay by Experience Level for Accounts Receivable Supervisor